Dr. Charles L. Flynn, Jr., is the President of the College of Mount Saint Vincent.

 and an M.A. and Ph.D. from Duke University.
 He is a member of Phi Beta Kappa.

 An historian, Dr. Flynn is the author of White Land, Black Labor: Caste and Class in the Late Nineteenth Century Georgia.
-He is also co-editor of an award-winning volume entitled Race, Class, and Politics in Southern History, and has penned numerous articles.
+He is also co-editor of an award-winning volume entitled Race, Class, and Politics in Southern History, and the author of numerous articles.

 The office welcomes questions and concerns at email@example.com.